lidofinance/lido-improvement-proposals/LIPS/lip-composite_beacon_report_receiver.md

 #### Access control (permissions model)
 There are two permissioned addresses introduced explicitly: `Voting` and `LidoOracle`.
 Only `Voting` can add/insert/remove callbacks into the `CompositePostReabaseBeaconReceiver` to make it feasible only by the Lido DAO direct vote-backed will.
 Only `LidoOracle` is allowed to call `processLidoOracleReport` to prevent propagating various fake oracle reports by the added callbacks or execution in an arbitrary time moment.

+If one of the callbacks throws an exception than the whole transaction reverts and other callbacks effects also rollbacks.

 #### Misbehaving callback
 A misbehaving callback could be easily removed from the current bunch by the DAO vote calling the `remove(misbehavingCallbackIndex)`